Battling Birds: Panama Edition Updates

 March 23, 2021It’s Time To Explore!

+We’re ready!
+Join us in the next phase of the Battling Birds: Panama Edition investigation–data exploration.
 We’ve completed the first three phases (observe, question, collect data), and now it’s time to look at data visualizations.
-Regardless of your involvement with Battling Birds so far, we invite you to explore the data, ask questions, and be a…
+Regardless of your involvement with…

 • A screenshot of the first question in the data collection tool on Zooniverse.
 A video player is on the left and the task is on the right.
 The first question is